 Some international banking institutions may charge independent fees.

 Account Inactivity charges: IC Markets does not charge inactive account fees, which means that you will not be charged anything if you don’t log into your account or trade.
 Any funds in your account will be untouched.

 How to Open IC Markets Account in Australia?

 To start trading on IC Markets, follow these steps to open an account.

-Step 1) Visit the IC Markets website homepage at www.icmarkets.com and click on ‘START TRADING’.
+Step 1) Visit the IC Markets website homepage at www.icmarkets.com.au and click on ‘Start Trading Now’.

 Step 2) Fill out your name, email, and phone number on the form that appears and click the ‘NEXT’ button.

 Step 3) Select whether you are opening an individual, joint or corporate account, and check the box beside Islamic Account, if you want a swap-free account, then provide your date of birth and fill in your address.
 Check the referral box if you were referred and click on ‘NEXT’.

 Step 4) Choose your preferred trading platform and the account type you want, select a base account currency, then click on ‘NEXT’ to proceed.